cadet/CADET-Julia/README.md

 # CADET-Julia
- CADET-Julia is an implementation of the Discontinuous Galerkin Spectral Element method found in CADET.
+ CADET-Julia is an implementation of the Discontinuous Galerkin Spectral Element method similar to the one in CADET.

  CADET-Julia is a fast and accurate solver for solving (typically) chromatography models.